iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/band_maths.rst

     :align: center
     :alt: the visparams and infraparams imports

-you can see that the "natural color" image is displayed using OLI bands 4, 3, and 2, corresponding to visible red, green, and blue light, respectively:
+|br| you can see that the "natural color" image is displayed using OLI bands 4, 3, and 2, corresponding
+to visible red, green, and blue light, respectively:

 .. image:: img/band_maths/naturalcolor.png